 - Homes that don’t have a lot of extra room space to accommodate a number of plants

 - People who aren’t good at keeping plants alive and healthy

-Here’s a list of the best air purifiers available which includes the top features pointed out for each one.
+Here’s a page with our air purifier reviews which includes the top features pointed out for each one.

 Houseplants are Better for:

 - Homes that tend to have higher levels of VOCs (i.e. new construction or renovations, new furniture, an abundance of cleaning product use, etc.)

 - Homes that don’t accumulate much dust or pet dander

 - Homes that enough room space to accommodate multiple plants